 You need some time to see Death Valley and appreciate it.
 At least one day and night.
 If you have less time than that, you may not get enough from your visit to make it worthwhile.

-Weather is too hot in summer for all but the hardiest of souls, with daytime highs topping 120°F and surface temperatures nearly hot enough to literally fry an egg on the blacktop.
+The weather is too hot in summer for all but the hardiest of souls, with daytime highs topping 120°F and surface temperatures nearly hot enough to literally fry an egg on the blacktop.
 The best months are December through February when days are mild.
-Check the monthly Death Valley weather to get an idea of what things are like, on the average.

 Death Valley National Park is open year round and entrance fees apply.
 You won't find a manned kiosk on the road going in, but you can pay at the visitor centers and at self-service machines located at Badwater and other spots.
 If you have a National Parks Pass, stop by any ranger station to check in.
 The park uses 80% of the fees it collects for improvement projects, so don't short-change them.
 There's an extra fee for a guided tour of Scotty's Castle.

 During the annual National Parks Week, held in April entry fees are waived in more than 100 parks nationwide, including Death Valley National Park.
-Get more information at the National Parks Week website.
 Entrance is also free on selected other days that vary by year.
-You'll find the current year's list here.

 With only a few major roads, Death Valley is easy to navigate.
 A good look at any map will show you how it's laid out.
 The Death Valley National Park website links to several good ones.